 The beam under this gate has been here for several years.
 A smart person, me, should have made sure there was lots of dirt around this beam because the donkeys would not have been able to chew it to pieces!

 Most of my dogs don't bother gates like this all all, but some do, especially adolescent dogs.
 Below is my answer to that problem.

 This is a good news/bad news situation.
 Yes, I used pieces of hog panels to cover the opening of the gate.
 This works beautifully.
-However, I truly intended to cut a full piece of hog panel and use wire to attach it, because that would be far more attractive than this quick fix.
+However, I truly intended to cut a full piece of hog panel and use wire to attach it because that would be far more attractive than this quick fix.
 I still intend to do this...soon.
 I hope.
 Ranches are busy places.
 What matters most to me is that my animals are safe.
-This good young dog isn't the reason I needed to patch this gate; one of his siblings was.
-Said pup now lives behind one of the 5' non-climb fences and have not caused me problem one since.
+This good young dog wasn't the reason I needed to patch this gate; one of his siblings was.
+Said pup now lives behind one of the 5' non-climb fences and has not caused me problem one since.